-The University is offering a new Faculty Phased Retirement Plan (FPRP) to tenured faculty and Professors with continuing appointment in the ladder faculty tracks at the School of Medicine and the School of Public Health.
-Faculty members between the ages of 65 and 70 with 10 or more years of continuous service in an eligible position may participate in the program.
-Eligible faculty can reduce their workload by 50% in their three years of phased retirement without a commensurate drop in income in the first two years.
+The University offers the Faculty Phased Retirement Plan (FPRP) to tenured faculty with or more years of continuous service.
+Eligible faculty may elect to participate in this plan between their 65th and 70th birthdays.
+Participating faculty can reduce their workload by 50% in their three years of phased retirement without an equivalent drop in income in the first two years.

 Faculty Phased Retirement Plan